ZBW-P/MLOP-Med_Image_Pred/README.md

     We will configure the environment for MLFlow by:
     - Setting the tracking URI via an environment variable to point to our remote MLFlow tracking server.
     - Defining an experiment name so that all logs, metrics, and model artifacts are associated with this experiment.
     - Configuring MinIO as the object storage backend for MLFlow.
-This ensures that when MLFlow logs artifacts (e.g., model weights, output images), they are stored in MinIO for persistent and centralized storage.

   - **Integrating MLFlow Logging into the Training Script:**
     In our revised training script, we will: